-How to fix iPad Pro and iOS 11 battery life problems
+How to fix iPad battery life problems

-Rather than cursing and throwing your iPad — as much as you might want to! — here's what you can do to fix battery life and get on with your life.
+Rather than cursing and throwing your iPad — as much as you might want to! — here's what you can do to fix iPad battery life and get on with your life.

 Wait for it

-If you've just upgraded the hardware or installed new software, give things a day or so to finish up and go back to normal.
+If you've just upgraded the hardware such as to the iPad mini 6 or you've installed new software, give things a day or two to finish up and go back to normal.
 If you're fine after that, great.
 If not, keep reading!

 Test on standby

-In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new iPads and new features.
+In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new iPads and features.
 That's especially true with things like ProMotion or Apple Pencil, or the new drag and drop or augmented reality (AR) features.
 Then the screen stays on, storage gets written, WI-Fi and maybe cellular radios stay lit up, and power gets consumed.

 In other words, if your battery feels like it's only lasting half as long, first ask yourself if you're using it twice as much.